 For more information about individual Society events please consult our Events Calendar below.

-The President and Council of the Society for Libyan Studies request your company at an illustrated lecture by Dr Anna Leone, Reader in the Department of Archaeology at Durham University.
+The President and Council of the Society for Libyan Studies request your company at a reading by and discussion with Hisham Matar, a joint event with the Centre for Hellenic Studies.

 Born in New York City to Libyan parents, Hisham Matar spent his childhood in Tripoli and Cairo and has lived most of his adult life in London.
 His debut novel, In the Country of Men, was shortlisted for the Man Booker Prize and The Guardian First Book Award, and won numerous international prizes, including the Royal Society of Literature Ondaatje Prize and a Commonwealth First Book Award.

 His second novel, Anatomy of a Disappearance, was published to great acclaim in 2011.
 His prize-winning memoir, The Return, was published in 2016 and was the recipient of the 2017 Pulitzer Prize, the PEN/Jean Stein Award, the Prix du Livre Etranger Inter & Le Journal du Dimanche, the Rathbones Folio Prize, The Slightly Foxed Best First Biography Prize and Germany’s Geschwister Scholl Prize.
 It was one of The New York Times’ top 10 books of the year.

 Matar’s work has been translated into thirty languages.
 He is a Fellow of the Royal Society of Literature, and Associate Professor in Comparative Literature at Barnard College, Columbia University.